MGIS Student 2021 Awards and Recognition

 Although the pandemic continued to deny our students the opportunity to secure Esri UC Student Conference Assistantships and other awards, Adam Null was named the 2021 UMN Esri Innovation Program Outstanding Student of the Year.

 Lucas Rosen is the graduate student recipient of the 2021 UMN Minnesota GIS/LIS Student Scholar Award for his project Using Interpolation and Spatial Autocorrelation to Measure Soil Health in Potato Fields; Bryan Runck is his adviser on the project.
 Audrey Hyke received the same award in the undergraduate category for her project GIS-aided Community Regenerative Design; Len Kne is her adviser on the project.
-Both Lucas and Audrey will represent the UMN at the student paper competition session at the 2021 Minnesota GIS/LIS Conference in late October.
+Lucas and Audrey did an outstanding job representing the UMN at the student paper competition session at the 2021 Minnesota GIS/LIS Conference in late October.

 A MGIS student was among the winners of the 2021 U-Spatial Mapping Prize competition.
 Congratulations to Emily Cavazos for winning Most Transformative Map (Graduate Student) for her entry The Inextricable Link between Anti-Fatness + Anti-Blackness.